Rep.-elect George Santos admits to lying about resume, says he's 'not a criminal' – KION546

 The New York Times first revealed last week that Santos’ biography appeared to be partly fictional.
 CNN confirmed details of that reporting, including about his college education and employment history.

+“I never claimed to be Jewish,” Santos told the Post.
+“I am Catholic.
+Because I learned my maternal family had a Jewish background I said I was ‘Jew-ish.'”

+Santos had said he was “very proud” of his “Jewish heritage” as recently as a late November 2022 appearance with the Jewish News Syndicate.

-House GOP leadership has been silent amid the revelations.
+CNN has reached out to House GOP leadership and the National Republican Congressional Committee in the wake of Santos’ admissions.
+House GOP leadership was silent amid last week’s revelations.
 Minority Leader Kevin McCarthy would not answer CNN’s questions Thursday when asked if he was concerned about apparent misrepresentations.

 Santos defeated Democrat Robert Zimmerman in a newly drawn district covering parts of Queens and some nearby Long Island suburbs, flipping control to Republicans, who dominated the New York suburbs on their way to winning a House majority.